Keyword Research Secrets to Increase Your Online Visibility

 Use these factors to understand what it’ll take to rank for a given keyword.
 A properly done analysis can save you a lot of time and you can go all-in with the keywords you have a good chance to rank for.

-Search clicks are also extremely important as a metric, especially in contrast with search volume.
+Search clicks are also extremely important in keyword research as a metric, especially in contrast with search volume.
 There is an inevitably higher volume of searches than link clicks for any keyword as people might search Google for something, but decide not to click on search results.
 Google SERP has evolved through the past years providing more and more information straight on the result page.
 Just try googling your favorite dog breed or calories in a Big Mac.
 I’ll bet you will find detailed information on both without having to click on any of the results.

 Consequently, search volume and search click metrics go hand-in-hand.
 You need to review and analyze both to get the complete picture of the keyword you’re researching.